expressjs/expressjs.com/es/guide/using-middleware.md

 layout: page
 title: Using Express middleware
 menu: guide
-lang: en
+lang: es
 ---

 # Using middleware

 An Express application is essentially a series of middleware calls.

 Middleware is a function with access to the request object (`req`), the response object (`res`), and the next middleware in line in the request-response cycle of an Express application, commonly denoted by a variable named `next`.
 Middleware can:

  - Execute any code.
  - Make changes to the request and the response objects.
  - End the request-response cycle.
  - Call the next middleware in the stack.

 If the current middleware does not end the request-response cycle, it must call `next()` to pass control to the next middleware, otherwise the request will be left hanging.